Amir-Omidfar/MSCS3019/Final Report/assignment.md

 ## Final Report Assignment Due:

+### Story Prompt:

+You work at Biosyn Genetics who are the cutting edge of biotechnology.You've been asked to write a quarterly report for investors by your direct supervisor.
+They chose you because of your incredible data visualization skills.
+You have about 1-2 weeks to prepare and submit the final version.

 Full **15-page quarterly report** for Biosyn Genetics.
 Please note: you've spent the last 9-10 weeks working on visual design with numerous chart options.
 Please ensure all elements build upon one another and there is a cohesive story.
 Triple check that the graphs you've chosen are well-suited to the data.

 All submissions must be .pdfs, in size 12 font, with APA-7 guidelines.